adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/1_introduction.md

 > **What's my username?**  Apple tries very hard to hide the real username of your account from you.
 The easiest way to find your mac username is to open up the Finder.
 The name next to your home icon is the name of your account.

+If the connection has successed, you will see a green icon in the Xamarin Visual Studio toolbar area.
+It may take a minute or two to connect and verify that the mac can be used.

 Once the project is created, you will see that four new projects have been
 created: a common library which you named plus one project for each platform